WilliamDumont/playground-cp0kBjNz/statement.md

 # Welcome!

-This Swift template lets you get started quickly with a simple one-page
+This Swift template lets you get started quickly with a simpl

 ```swift runnable
 print("Hello World!")